redlibrarian/redlibrarian.github.io/_posts/2017-10-27-reply-to-lossin.markdown

 I would argue that, with technology being such an integral part of the process of capitalist accumulation, both of value and of ideology and culture, we can't escape some form of techno-fetishism.
-Indeed, the very qualtiies of the printed book Lossin writes about mark a techno-fetishism of her own, since the printed book is itself a technology.
+Indeed, the very qualities of the printed book Lossin writes about mark a techno-fetishism of her own, since the printed book is itself a technology.
 All this may make it sound as if I am unsympathetic to Lossin's argument, but I'm not.
 I agree that reading something in print